The internet is a weird and wonderful place. If you want to learn more about it, you’ll love our roundup of mind-boggling internet stats!

 However, the conceptual foundation that the internet is built on has much earlier roots.

-As early as the 1950s, researchers and visionaries were considering the ways information technology might evolve into something like the internet.
+As early as the 1950s, researchers and visionaries considered how information technology might evolve into something like the internet.

 Then in 1957, cold war tensions spurred a technological race that lead to the creation of ARPANET in 1969, a limited communications network that would eventually evolve into what we now call the internet.

 It wasn’t until around 1990 that use of the internet truly exploded.
-And the US Government didn’t transfer management of the internet to independent organizations until 1995.
+And the US Government didn’t transfer internet management to independent organizations until 1995.